Palm Sunday of the Lord’s Passion (Year A)

 Understanding Jesus’ sacrificial love will enable us to love as He did.
 It will enable us to love those who have hurt us and those who persecute us.
 His love is total.
 It is generous beyond description.

-Lord, I know You thirst for my soul.
+My crucified Lord, I know You thirst for my soul.
 You finished what You started by dying on the Cross for my salvation and the salvation of the world.
 Help me to understand Your love and to accept it into my life.
 Help me to forgive.
-Help me to invite you into my own darkness and sin.
+Help me to invite You into my own darkness and sin.
 Help me to abandon all to You.
 I thank You, dear suffering Lord, for the gift of Your Precious Blood, poured out for the salvation of the world.
 Jesus, I trust in You.

 The Silence of the Tomb